ingenarel/cli-resource/readme.md

     red which is an x ammount of boxes. yellow which is the value of twice the number of green boxes. green which is the value of yellow and red combined.

+bar_maker():
+    this is the bar maker function. it takes these values:

+    resource_usage: which should be an int. this is the resource currently being used. that means the ammount of boxes that the bar will show.

+    bar_height_and_color: which should be a dict object. this is actually a value and color map. the bar_maker_ini() provides this. i didn't combine these two because this doesn't need to be calculated every time a new bar is calculated. so i just made that a new function.

+    bar_width: this should be an int. it should be the width of the bar.

+    fill: this should be a string. this will fill the empty values in the bar. the defualt value is " ".

+    zero_fill: this should be a string. this will make the represent the value of zero if the bar is totally empty. the default value is ".".

+    it returns a list. if you print each item from that list you should see a vertical bar.

+chart_updater():
+    this is the chart updater.
+    it takes these values.
+    last_bar: it should be a list that should be the last bar that's made with the bar_maker() function.
+    last_chart: this should be the last chart that's either made with this function, or the starting chart that the code provides. it's a custom 2d array. only provide your custom thing if you know what you're doing.

+    it returns the updated 2d array aka the updated chart.

+chart_parser():
+    this parses the 2d array returned from chart_updater into a human readeable chart. it takes these values:

+    chart: this should be the chart returned from the chart_updater function. it should be a 2d array.
+    bar_width: this should be an int. this is the bar width.
+    chart_width: this should be an int. this is the chart width. the default value is 30.
+    chart_name: this should be an string. this is the heading of the chart. the default value is none.
+    left_gap: this should be an int. this should be the gap on the left side. the default value is 0
+    right_gap: this should be an int. this should be the gap on the right side. the default value is 0.
+    resource_usage: this should be a string. this should be the resource that's currently used. the default value is None.
+    left_side: this should be a string. it's the left side bar. the default value is "|"
+    right_side: this should be a string. it's the bar on the right side. the default value is "|"
+    roof: this should be a string. it's the roof of the chart. the default value is "_"
+    floor: this should be a string. it's the the floor of the chart. the default value is "‾"
+    name_seperator: this should be a string. it's the seperator that seperates the actual chart from the heading. the default value is "="
+    value_seperator: this should be a string. it's the seperator that seperates the actual chart from the value. the default value is "="

+av_cpu_ini():